 Call for contributions

 Recognizing the role of gender, class, sexuality and race in the organization of our everyday lives, Supporting Women in Geography (SWIG) aims to promote and empower individuals within geography by offering a supportive network that sponsors opportunities to grow professionally, intellectually, and personally.
-Penn State's SWIG organization invites undergraduate and graduate students from all institutions and disciplines to contribute to our ongoing efforts and conversations and submit to our third annual essay and creative works competition.
+Penn State's SWIG organization invites undergraduate and graduate students from all institutions and disciplines to contribute to our ongoing efforts and conversations and submit to our fourth annual essay and creative works competition.

 Example topics may include, but are by no means limited to:

 We welcome contributions from current undergraduate and graduate students, irrespective of academic institution or discipline.
 Although written essay submissions are limited to 1,000 words (excluding references and short abstract), we encourage contributors to express their thoughts using other mediums as well, including, but not limited to: maps, diagrams, photography, poetry, film, drawing, and painting.
 Every submission, whether textual or visual, should include a 100-word abstract that indicates how the entry addresses the intent of the CFP.

 With the author’s permission, submissions will be made public on Penn State SWIG’s website.
 We envision the public presentation of submissions to provoke discussion and questions about what support in academia looks like, and how it may be and/or could be experienced.
 Awards will be presented at SWIG’s conference panel on the Broader Impacts of Our Research at the 2017 AAG.
 However, participation in the conference is not required to receive an award.